 Comparison with the other indices

-TDI is very correlated with popular economic and social indices, like Gross Domestic Product (GDP) per capita, and Human Development Index (HDI). however, in TDI focus is on the tourist experience.
-It not about how’s a specific country for life & work, it’s about how is it for a visit.
+TDI is strongly correlated with popular economic and social indices, such as Gross Domestic Product (GDP) per capita and the Human Development Index (HDI).
+However, in TDI, the focus is on the tourist experience.
+It’s not about how a specific country is for life & work, it’s about how it is for a visit.

 Example #1 Barbados (TDI 3) is higher on HDI than the Bahamas (TDI 4)